-The Program in Theater welcomes students who have never performed, or haven’t performed since the first grade.
-The theater program is emphatically committed to inclusive casting.
-We also welcome students as participants in all non-performing roles including stage management, design, musicians, backstage run crew and so on.
+The Programs in Theater and Music Theater welcome students who have never performed, or haven’t performed since the first grade.
+The theater and music theater programs are emphatically committed to inclusive casting.
+We also welcome students as participants in all non-performing roles including musicians, researchers, writers, designers, illustrators, Zoom managers, film editors, choreographers, web designers, musicians, and so on.

-*Students interested in non-performing roles can also sign up for an audition slot to hold a conversation about their interests with the creative team.
+*Students interested in non-performing roles can also apply/audition in order to share their interests with the creative team.